oguerrer/oguerrer.github.io/laborsim/README.md

 LaborSim is a computational simulation of individual workers and firms interacting in the economy.
 Workers can lose their jobs and regain employment by searching for vacancies.
 The search on vacancies takes place on a network where each node represents a firm.
 The network captures the structure of the market, so job search is restricted by its topology.
 In other words, a worker can only search for jobs among those firms that are linked to their last employer.
 Therefore, workers at well-connected firms have better employment prospects.
 This theory has strong empirical support and it is a stylized way to learn about the role of specific firms in labor dynamics.

+## What is different?

+In contrast with conventional frameworks, laborSim models each worker and each firm individually and takes into account the complex structure that constrains their interactions.
+This approach provides a lot of flexibility on the types of questions that one can address.
+For example, we can test how a specific group of firms affects the unemployment rate if these firms would close down (closing not only generates unemployment but also modifies the network structure).
+We can also test how unemployment reacts to policies that targeted to specific firms.
+This type of questions is untreatable with conventional models.
+Hence, laborSim offers a new technology to inform discussions about labor policy.

 ## Ingredients

 The basic ingredients of laborSim are workers, firms, and a <em>frictionless network</em>.
 The current version is based on the simplest specification of local job search, which consists of three parameters: